UK supermarkets face possible probe over pricing practices

 "Shoppers think they're getting a bargain but in reality it's impossible for any consumer to know if they're genuinely getting a fair deal," Which?
 Executive director Richard Lloyd said in a statement.
 "We're saying enough is enough."

-The UK's "big four", Tesco, Asda, Sainsbury (SBRY.L) and Morrison (MRW.L), have become embroiled in a price war as they battle to hold on to sales being lost to increasing popular German discounters Aldi and Lidl, whose cheap, no-frills offers have struck a cord with recession-hardened Britons.
+The UK's "big four", Tesco, Asda, Sainsbury and Morrison, have become embroiled in a price war as they battle to hold on to sales being lost to increasing popular German discounters Aldi and Lidl, whose cheap, no-frills offers have struck a cord with recession-hardened Britons.

 Both Tesco and Sainsbury have said they will reduce promotions and improve customer service to win back shoppers.